Treatments for Erectile Dysfunction

-Oral medications like Cialis or Viagra may be prescribed.
+Oral medications may be prescribed.
+They are the most common treatment insofar as PDEs inhibitors are concerned.
+They increase blood flow to the penis so that an erection may be achieved (and of course, sustained as desired).
 They are the most common treatment insofar as PDEs inhibitors are concerned.
 They increase blood flow to the penis so that an erection may be achieved (and of course, sustained as desired).

 There are also injectable medicines that are readily available.
 Injectable medications stimulate blood flow so as to achieve and sustain an erection as desired.

 Injections Therapy is another avenue that may be recommended.
-Injections Therapy (also known as the Priapus – Shot) takes the patient’s blood, separates the platelet-poor from the platelet-rich plasma, and then re-injects it into the afflicted area.
+Injections Therapytakes the patient’s blood, and then re-injects it into the afflicted area.
 The experimental Injections therapies revitalize muscles and tissues as well as improve circulatory function.